Ending Isolation in Youth Facilities

 This curriculum lays the groundwork for teams to create safe and supportive conditions in their facilities, use data to track progress, and enhance buy-in from frontline staff and other essential stakeholders.
 The Certificate Program incorporates case scenarios and other interactive learning activities, giving participants the opportunity to apply the material they have learned.
 It also promotes cross-team engagement, encouraging jurisdictions to share their on-the-ground experiences, challenges, and strategies.

-This introduction frames the dangers of isolation, including its impact on the physical and psychological well-being of youth and staff and on safety within a facility.
+This introduction frames the dangers of isolation, including its impact on the physical, psychological, and social well-being of youth and staff and on safety within a facility.
 Presenters will engage participants in a candid discussion about the challenges—and opportunities—in eliminating the use of isolation.
 The session also addresses the roles that race and other factors, such as ability, gender identity, and sexual orientation, play in the decision to use isolation.

 - Setting the Stage for Ending Isolation